Revised syllabus of GATE 2024 Electrical Engineering by IIT.

 |Section 8: Electrical and Electronic Measurements|

 Bridges and Potentiometers, Measurement of voltage, current, power, energy and power factor; Instrument transformers, Digital voltmeters and multimeters, Phase, Time and Frequency measurement; Oscilloscopes, Error analysis.

 Simple diode circuits: clipping, clamping, rectifiers; Amplifiers: biasing, equivalent circuit and frequency response; oscillators and feedback amplifiers; operational amplifiers: characteristics and applications; single stage active filters, Sallen Key, Butterworth, VCOs and timers, combinatorial and sequential logic circuits, multiplexers, demultiplexers, Schmitt triggers, sample and hold circuits, A/D and D/A converters.

 |Section 10: Power Electronics|

 Static V-I characteristics and firing/gating circuits for Thyristor, MOSFET, IGBT; DC to DC conversion: Buck, Boost and Buck-Boost Converters; Single and three-phase configuration of uncontrolled rectifiers; Voltage and Current commutated Thyristor based converters; Bidirectional ac to dc voltage source converters; Magnitude and Phase of line current harmonics for uncontrolled and thyristor based converters; Power factor and Distortion Factor of ac to dc converters; Single-phase and three-phase voltage and current source inverters, sinusoidal pulse width modulation.

-Download the GATE 2022 Electrical Engineering Syllabus pdf from the official site of IIT Bombay.
-Analyze the GATE 2022 revised syllabus for Electrical Engineering.
+Download the GATE 2024 Electrical Engineering Syllabus pdf from the official site of IIT.
+Analyze the GATE 2024 revised syllabus for Electrical Engineering.